Language of instruction

 Applicants who have not reached the B1 level shall not be allowed to start studies at UNIGE during the semester for which they applied.
 Once the required level has been reached, they must reactivate their application within the deadline for a future semester.

 If the test is for assessment purposes (complementary studies for a Bachelor's degree in Humanities or Master's degrees in Humanities in german, english, spanish, italian and russian): applicants who are unsuccessful on the test may begin their studies at UNIGE as planned, but they are limited to the program for which they applied - no changes are permitted.
 Additionally, during their first year of study, they will attend a level-appropriate French course for a minimum of 2 hours per week.
-Attending this course and completing regular assignments will result in a certificate from the School of French language and Civilization (ELCF).
+Attending this course and completing regular assignments will result in a certificate from the Maison des langues of the UNIGE.

 Exemption from the French exam